Recommended Potassium Intake

 Potassium is an important mineral, it helps regulate your heart rhythm.
 It’s found in lots of foods and doesn’t cause a problem for people with healthy hearts and kidneys.
 But when you have chronic kidney disease (CKD), your kidneys have trouble keeping your potassium levels balanced.
-When your level is too high, it can cause:
+When your level is too high or too low, it can cause:

 - An irregular heartbeat

 - A heart attack

 For a person with CKD, a good daily amount of potassium is typically about 2,000 mg.
 However, check with your doctor or dietitian to find out how much potassium is right for you.